Course code: AVI50519 (supersedes AVI50415 from first intake in 2020). Approved course for overseas students. CRICOS provider 03593A.

-This information applies to overseas / international students who wish to undertake this course in Australia (information for domestic students is here)
+This information applies to overseas / international students who wish to undertake this course in Australia on a Student Visa (information for domestic students is here)

 The Diploma of Aviation (Instrument Rating) is a specialised course for commercial pilots who wish to take their career to the next level.
 The learning and recognition attained through the course provides the technical and non technical skills to fly a multi engine aircraft solely by reference to instruments in a variety of weather conditions.

 The course covers all of the necessary skills, knowledge and experience for the attainment of an Instrument Rating and a Multi Engine Aeroplane Class Rating (MEACR) .
 It provides learning in human factors, basic engineering to be able to operate aircraft systems, planning and conducting an IFR flight and performing instrument departures and arrivals.

 The Instrument Rating and a Multi-Engine Aircraft Class Rating will provide opportunities to gain employment with companies conducting a range of operations including charter, airline operations, flight instruction, aero medical, military, search and rescue2.

 The Par-Avion difference for your learning and career

 Gaining your qualifications with us in Australia has many advantages.
 We pride ourselves on producing pilots who are highly skilled, confident, safe and job-ready.
 We have a strong reputation in the industry with high quality flight instruction in an authentic commercial aviation organisation.
 We operate to high standards with well-equipped commercial aircraft.
 Read more about how the Par Avion difference can make a real difference to your training and career, and the many advantages of undertaking flying training in Tasmania.

 On successful completion of the full course, students will attain:

 - an AVI50519 Diploma of Aviation (Instrument Rating) – a nationally recognised qualification issued by Par Avion Flight Training as Registered Training Organisation (provider number 40601); and